The International Documentary Film Festival Amsterdam (IDFA), with email address email@example.com, declares the following:

 You may always request access to data that IDFA has stored on you.
 You can also modify or delete this information.
 Send an e-mail to firstname.lastname@example.org.

 In some cases, IDFA uses specific target groups in social media campaigns.
 These target groups are created either directly within the social media platform or by uploading visitors’ e-mail addresses onto the platform and matching them to users on platform.
 In this way, IDFA can approach its visitors in a targeted manner or otherwise within a social media campaign.
-If you do not consent to this activity, please contact us.
+If you do not consent to this activity, please contact us on email@example.com.
 You can also manage your advertising preferences via your Facebook settings.

 Links to other websites